 Join our open online salon as we delve into the world of systems, agriculture, and community.

 What: Rory Egan Curtin is leading a discussion about the Himalayan region of Ladakh, India, which has recently seen social-ecological transformations occur at an unprecedented rate.
 How might we learn from this in ways that impact our understanding of food, community, and resiliency in a time when all are called into question?

-Sunday 12th July: ‘The Equality Complex’ with Dr Liam Kavanagh
+Sunday 19th July: ‘The Equality Complex’ with Dr Liam Kavanagh

 What: Dr Liam Kavanagh, a founding member of Life Itself, will pull from his recent paper on Collective Wisdom, our collective blindspot: the equality complex.
 He’ll demonstrate that society has a counterproductive attachment to ideals of equality that distort our mindset in dangerous ways.
 Read more in his pamphlet: ‘Questioning Equality’

 On the last Sunday of the month, we open our doors to those in our community who have something to teach us, from knowledge to new skills.
 As a listener, you simply need to log on to the call and the session will be led first by the guest host, and then with a discussion afterwards.
 If you would like to host one of these sessions and lead a salon, email [email protected] and they will arrange this with you.

 What do I get out of these salons?